-ExcessiveBufferOverrunErrors consecutive flow control update periods occurred with at least one overrun error in each period (see the Portinfo Table in the InfiniBand Architecture Specification twoakod Ploaso contact VL15Dropped Number of incoming VL15 packets dropped due to resource limitations on port selected by PortSelect (due to lack of buffers) This counter increasing in small increments is not seen as a problem.
+ExcessiveBufferOverrunE rrors The number of times that overrun_errors consecutive flow control update periods occurred with at least one overrun error in each period (see the Portinfo Table in the InfiniBand Architecture Specification Volume 1, release 1.2.1).
+Typically will not increase.
+If it does, it may indicate that a parameter should be tweaked.
+Please contact Bull support.
+VL15Dropped Number of incoming VL15 packets dropped due to resource limitations on port selected by PortSelect (due to lack of buffers) This counter increasing in small increments is not seen as a problem.